BlogCategoriesCompareAbout

 3. Click "Queue Prompt" to start generation

-4. Monitor progress in the queue panel
+4. Monitor progress in queue panel

-Default Workflow Components:
+Default Workflow Components

-• CLIP Text Encode (Negative): Handles negative prompts (things to avoid)
+CLIP Text Encode (Negative): Handles negative prompts (things to avoid)

-• KSampler: The core generation engine with quality settings
+KSampler: Core generation engine with quality settings

-• Save Image: Outputs the final result
+Save Image: Outputs final results to specified folder

 Load Checkpoint Node:

-• Purpose: Loads your chosen AI model
+• Purpose: Loads chosen AI model

-• Key Setting: Model selection dropdown (requires downloaded models)
+• Key Setting: Model selection dropdown

 CLIP Text Encode Nodes:

-• Positive Prompt: Describes what you want in the image
+• Positive Prompt: Describes desired image content

 • Tips: Use descriptive language and established prompt techniques